MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 >[!IMPORTANT]
-> -	The PowerShell script in the Microsoft download center will become available on March 29, 2021.
+> -	The Viva Connections PowerShell script will be available in the Microsoft download center on March 29, 2021.
-> -   Tenant admin credentials are required to use SharePoint Management Shell.
+> -   Tenant admin credentials are required to use SharePoint PowerShell.
 > -	The tenant admin who creates the Viva Connections desktop package needs site owner permissions (or higher) to the home site in SharePoint.
 > -	If your tenant is using an older version of PowerShell, uninstall the older version and replace it with the most [up to date version](https://www.powershellgallery.com/packages/Microsoft.Online.SharePoint.PowerShell/16.0.20912.12000).

-4.	**Provide tenant and site information to create the package:** This article will be updated with the PowerShell script and instructions on March 29, 2021 that explains how to create the Viva Connections package.
+4.	**Provide tenant and site information to create the package:** This article will be updated with the PowerShell script and instructions on March 29, 2021 that explains how to create the Viva Connections app package.

 **When you create a new package in PowerShell, you will be required to complete the following fields:**